CrypticSocket/LearningAngular/README.md

 End of Day

 Created a Service to fetch data of the customers locally.
-Found a bug in my tutorial.
+~~Found a bug in my tutorial.
 HttpClientModule needs to be imported in the app.module for this to work.
-Spent a few hours figuring out what was wrong.
+Spent a few hours figuring out what was wrong.~~
+Nah, it was just my stupidity.
+Didn't notice the part when we had to include HttpClientModule in core.module.
 Next up, Routing.

+<em>Date 8-10-2020</em>
+<em>5.00 pm</em>

+Added another service - Sorter Service.
+It sorts the table based on whatever property you click on.

 ### Work List
 ~~Create Modules~~